jaschenk/Your-Microservice/README.md

 # Your Microservice
 Currently a Work in progress ...

-This provides an approach so that you can easily create various Microservices for 'Your' Eco-System using a common core.
+This project provides an approach so that you can easily create various Microservices for 'Your' Eco-System using a Common core.
-This allows you to wrap those specific individual Microservices with a Standards Framework to bootstrap 'Your' Eco-System.
+This project allows you to wrap those specific individual Microservices with a Standards Framework to bootstrap 'Your' Eco-System.

 These standard facilities can be shared throughout your Eco-System Product Suite for Developing, Building and Deploying Microservices Architecture Services and Various Components.

-## Components
+## Overview:
+Your Microservice ...

 ## Local Setup